Anicius Auchenius Bassus (consul 431)

 Flavius Anicius Auchenius Bassus (fl.
 425–435) was a high official of the Western Roman Empire.
 He was appointed as consul by the Western court with Antiochus Chuzon as a colleague.
-In 435 he held for the second time the office of praetorian prefect of Italy.
+In 435, he held the office of praetorian prefect of Italy for the second time.

 Biography

 Bassus belonged to the noble gens Anicia; his father was the Anicius Auchenius Bassus who was consul in 408.

-In 425 he held the rank of comes rerum privatarum at the Western court; the following year was praetorian prefect, perhaps of Italy.
+In 425, he held the rank of comes rerum privatarum at the Western court; the following year was praetorian prefect, perhaps of Italy.

-He made accusations against Pope Sixtus III; when Emperor Valentinian III learned of these accusations, he ordered a synod to be convoked, at which the accusations were investigated and the Pope cleared by 56 bishops.
+He made accusations against Pope Sixtus III; when Emperor Valentinian III learned of these accusations, he ordered a synod to be convoked, at which the accusations were investigated, and the Pope cleared by 56 bishops.